Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: II. Problem Setup and Algorithm Framework

-While in principle the Bayes estimator can be used to solve the reconstruction problem, the direct computation of \eqref{eq: mmse} is generally intractable when the distribution of the signal cannot make the posterior distribution in close form.
+In principle, the Bayes estimator can be used to solve the reconstruction problem, and the direct computation of \eqref{eq: mmse} is generally intractable when the distribution of the signal cannot make the posterior distribution in close form.

 In the last 10 years, various methodologies have been developed to solve the Bayes estimation problem.
 Most notable approaches consider approximating $p(\qx|\qy)$ with a tractable density $q(\qx)$ up to some convenient factorizations of $p(\qx|\qy)$.
-A message passing algorithm then works by iteratively minimizing the Kullback-Leibler divergence from $p(\qx|\qy)$ to $q(\qx)$ \cite{Opper-NC2000,Minka-PSCUAI01}.
-The approximation can be done in many ways.
-GEC-SR \cite{Fletcher-ISIT16,He-ISIT17} uses expectation consistent (or moment matching) approximation and has demonstrated excellent performances in terms of reconstruction accuracy, convergence speed, and robustness.
+A message-passing algorithm then works by iteratively minimizing the Kullback-Leibler divergence from $p(\qx|\qy)$ to $q(\qx)$ \cite{Opper-NC2000,Minka-PSCUAI01}.
+The approximation can be made in many ways.
+GEC-SR \cite{Fletcher-ISIT16,He-ISIT17} uses expectation consistent (or moment matching) approximation and has demonstrated excellent performance in terms of reconstruction accuracy, convergence speed, and robustness.

 GEC-SR belongs to a group of message-passing algorithms.
 For ease of developing an unfolding framework, we introduce GEC-SR in a \emph{modular-based} manner \cite{Meng-18SPL,Zhu-SPL19,Xue-18ArXiv} rather than a message-passing manner.
 Let us first define a hidden vector ${\qz = \qA \qx}$.
 From \eqref{eq: sysModel}, measurements $\qy$ are related to $\qx$ following the procedure